Guardians vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Jose Ramirez and others are listed when the Atlanta Braves visit the Cleveland Guardians at Progressive Field on Monday at 7:10 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Jose Ramirez and others are available when the Atlanta Braves visit the Cleveland Guardians at Progressive Field on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!